-We discuss the climate change problem, including our policies on handling the risks and opportunities related to climate change, our greenhouse gas (GHG) reduction targets, and initiatives for reducing GHG emissions at meetings of the Sustainability Committee (met 6 times in FY2023) where we deliberate overall sustainability issues including issues related to climate change.
-Chaired by an Executive Director, this committee operates in a way that enables the Board of Directors to monitor important management themes and important matters are reported to the Board of Directors as necessary.
-The chairman of the Sustainability Committee also attends meetings of the Board of Directors and the Management Advisory Conference to reflect the perspective of climate change actions in business strategies and the risk management of the company as a whole.
+3. In 2021, Itochu Enex established the Sustainability Committee to deliberate and monitor sustainability issues across the group from a long-term perspective.
+During the current fiscal year, the committee focused its discussions primarily on climate change-related topics, meeting three times in FY 2024.
+Chaired by an Executive Officer, who ensures that key issues are primarily discussed at the Management Meeting and reported to the Board of Directors as needed.
+When necessary, these issues are approved by the Board of Directors.
+The chairman of the Sustainability Committee also attends meetings of the Management Meeting and the Risk Management Committee to reflect the perspective of climate change actions in business strategies and the risk management of the company as a whole.
 Heads of functional departments are appointed as members of the committee, and the general managers of sales divisions participate as necessary.
 Thus, a system is in place that enables each organization to implement climate change actions promptly.